 Instructions

-- Add the garlic, kosher salt, black pepper, smoked paprika, ground ginger, cinnamon, and (optional) cayenne pepper to the pot.
+- Add the garlic, salt, black pepper, smoked paprika, ground ginger, and cinnamon to the pot.
 Cook for 1 minute, stirring continuously, or until the spices are fragrant.

 - Add the cubed sweet potato and 6 cups of the broth to the pot.
 Stir to combine and turn the heat up to bring the soup to a gentle boil.
-Gently boil the soup for 12 - 14 minutes, stirring occasionally, or until the sweet potato cubes are tender (check this by piercing a couple different pieces of sweet potato with a fork.
-They are done when the fork slips in with little resistance).
-If the soup begins to boil too hard at any point, reduce the heat again to maintain a gentle boil.
+(As the soup cooks, turn heat down if necessary to maintain the gentle boil.)
+Gently boil the soup for 13 - 15 minutes, stirring occasionally, or until the sweet potato cubes are fork-tender.

-- Turn the stove down to low and stir in the pumpkin purée.
+- Turn the burner down to low and stir in the pumpkin purée.
 Cook for 1 - 2 minutes, stirring occasionally.

 - Turn off the stove and move the pot from the hot burner.
 Pour in the heavy cream.
 Blend the soup directly in the pot using an immersion blender until smooth.
 (See note 2.)

 - If desired, thin the soup out with additional broth.
-Taste the soup and add more salt, black pepper, and/or cayenne pepper if needed.
-Serve immediately, garnished with hulled pumpkin seeds (optional).
+Taste the soup and add more salt and/or black pepper if needed.

 Notes